Project Kick-off Meeting

 Mix n' match activities

 If you feel like the core activities are all your project needs, that's cool.
-But if you can make time, one or two of these might make the session even more useful.
+But if you can make time, one or two of these might make the kick-off meeting even more useful.

 Icebreaker (10 min)